 In the UK, employees who work five days a week are entitled to a statutory minimum of 5.6 weeks or 28 days of paid annual leave, including bank holidays and public holidays.

 On the other hand, part-time workers are entitled to the same paid work leave, pro-rata.
 That’s 5.6 times your usual working week.
 If you’re working four days a week for instance, then you have 22.4 days of paid holiday leave.
-Here’s a pro rata calculator for those working irregular hours.
+Here’s a pro-rata holiday calculator for those working irregular hours.

 An employer can choose to offer more paid leave days than the minimum if they wish, however they can also exercise a certain amount of control when it comes to planning your holiday.